Chronic Care Management

 Conditions that result in needing chronic care include, but aren’t limited to, the following:

-In some cases, a chronic condition may resolve over time through medication, surgery, physical therapy, or other treatment.
+A chronic condition may sometimes resolve over time through medication, surgery, physical therapy, or other treatment.
 However, until resolution or for those conditions that exist for life, you need help managing your health.
-Our chronic care management services help patients live a fuller life beyond their condition.
+Our chronic care management services help patients live fuller life beyond their condition.

 What to Expect in a Chronic Care Management Visit?